Boora Narsaiah Goud: Laparoscopic surgery

-Open & Critical surgeries

-Equally well experienced in open & major procedures like PC shunts, liver resections, esophagastrectomies, thyroid, parathyroid surgeries.
+He has experience in obesity surgery (bariatric metabolic surgery) with one of highest numbers of surgeries performed in AP, TS and India.
+He is also experienced in open & major procedures like PC shunts, liver resections, esophagastrectomies, thyroid, parathyroid surgeries.

-Rural surgeries

-As civil assistant surgeon of PHC Amangal contributed to maximum number of family welfare procedures, major procedures like appendicectomy, hysterectomies, LSCS.
-Pediatric surgery, re canalizations and other procedures with meager facilities and under spinal anesthesia only being surgeon, anesthetists, gynecologist all in one even with meagre facilities at hospital.
+As civil assistant surgeon of PHC Amangal contributed to maximum number of family welfare procedures, major procedures like appendicectomy, hysterectomies, LSCS, pediatric surgery, recanalizations and other procedures under only spinal anesthesia.